-Alan created an award-winning geography game, GeoPlunge, which has been played by more than 10,000 children in the Washington, DC school system over the past 16 years.
+Alan created an award-winning geography game, GeoPlunge, which has been played by more than 10,000 children in the Washington, DC school system over the past 20 years.
 Twice a year, hundreds of children play in GeoPlunge tournaments at the Smithsonian’s National Portrait Gallery and other DC locations.
-Tournaments are run and coordinated by ArentFox Schiff, the DC Public School System, and the Washington Lawyers’ Committee.
+Tournaments are run and coordinated by ArentFox Schiff, the DC Public School System, and/or the Washington Lawyers’ Committee.
 Many businesses coach teams in connection with these tournaments.
-The former Chancellor of the DC Public School System has stated that the GeoPlunge tournaments are “incredible to see” and GeoPlunge “has a catalytic effect” on our students while providing an “opportunity [that] is huge for our students.”
+Several years ago, the then-current Chancellor of the DC Public School System stated that the GeoPlunge tournaments are “incredible to see” and GeoPlunge “has a catalytic effect” on our students while providing an “opportunity [that] is huge for our students.”
 In 2019, the non-profit with which Alan is involved launched a history game called HistoryPlunge in collaboration with the Smithsonian’s National Portrait Gallery.
 Several HistoryPlunge tournaments have been conducted since then.

 Bar & Court Admissions